craftcms/docs/docs/3.x/config/config-settings.md

-The default language the Control Panel should use for users who haven’t set a preferred language yet.
+The default language the control panel should use for users who haven’t set a preferred language yet.